 Even though Dr. Hoop has been out of school for decades, if you talk to him, he’ll tell you that his education never truly stopped.
 He is constantly doing research about the latest advancements in the dental field, and this includes breakthroughs in technology.
-We frequently update our office with equipment designed to make our care more accurate, fast, and comfortable, and we know you’ll be amazed at how quickly your appointment will fly by when you come to see us.
+We frequently update our dental office with equipment designed to make our care more accurate, fast, and comfortable, and we know you’ll be amazed at how quickly your appointment will fly by when you come to see us.
 21st-century dentistry is amazing, and you can come experience it for yourself at Total Dental Solutions.

 Roughly 50,000 people were diagnosed with oral cancer last year alone, and sadly, less than 50% are expected to survive the next five years because the disease wasn’t detected until it was quite advanced.
 The early symptoms are easy to miss, but we can catch the initial signs with a Velscope Oral Cancer Screening.
 This utilizes a special light that causes abnormal oral tissue to illuminate, helping us spot potentially cancerous areas we might miss with the naked eye.
 If we find anything during a patient’s appointment, we can help them begin treatment right away, maximizing their chance of a full recovery.